-See Table 28 for the gG and aR fuses for protection against short circuit in the input power cable or drive.
-Either fuse type can be used for frames Fx02-Fx08 if it operates rapidly enough.
+See Table 32 for the gG and aR fuses for protection against short circuit in the input power cable or drive.
+If the fuse type operates rapidly enough, either fuse type can be used for frames Fx02-Fx08.
 The operating time depends on the supply network impedance and the cross-sectional area and length of the supply cable.
 For frames Fx09-Fx12, only ultra-rapid (aR) fuses can be used.